Phally/sexy-scripts/README.md

 # Automatically run a single PHPunit test when you save something:
 watchdo src -- vendor/bin/phpunit tests/TestCase/Controller/UsersControllerTest.php

-# Extremely useful for API development!
+# Obviously useful for API development!
 # Watch the source code and do a HTTP request on save (with HTTPie):
 watchdo src -- http GET http://localhost:3000/project/items.json